census-instrumentation/opencensus-website/content/troubleshooting.md

-In order to debug, they query the tracing backend to search for a trace where inbox.Timeline.Messages span is errored.
+In order to debug, they query the tracing backend to search for a trace where
+`inbox.Timeline.Messages` span is errored.

 ![Errored Span](/img/troubleshoot-errortrace.png)

-From the traces, it is visible that mysql.Query is consistently erroring for inbox.Timeline.Messages.
+From the traces, it is visible that `mysql.Query` is consistently erroring for `inbox.Timeline.Messages`.
-The error is INVALID_ARGUMENT.
+The error is `INVALID_ARGUMENT`.

 Carefully investigating the code, they see that there is an escaping problem with the MySQL query.